Realising sets of integers as mapping degree sets: Non-realisability for infinite sets

 \section{Non-realisability for infinite sets}

-Problem \ref{problem} has been considered by many people, including as well the authors.
-In particular, some of the authors were asked this question in several instances, while delivering public lectures on the topic of mapping degree.
 Theorem \ref{non}, a negative answer to Problem \ref{problem}, now follows quickly from the idea of using countability.
-In fact, if we restrict on closed oriented smooth manifolds, the proof becomes very elementary.
+In fact, if we restrict to closed oriented smooth manifolds, the proof becomes very elementary.

-\begin{proof}[Proof of Theorem \ref{non}] \ Let $\Z^*$ be the set all non-zero integers.
+\begin{proof}[Proof of Theorem \ref{non}] Let $\Z^*$ be the set of all non-zero integers.
 Since $\Z^*$ has uncountably many subsets and countably many finite sets, it has uncountably many infinite subsets.
 In particular, $\Z$ has uncountably many infinite subsets containing zero.
 Thus, in order to prove Theorem \ref{non}, we only need to prove the following:

 {\bf Claim:} For every $n$, there are only countably many integer sets $D(M,N)$ of pairs of closed oriented $n$-manifolds $(M,N)$.